GasLockR/Overview/README.md

   We built an insurance service as a demonstration of how GasLockR can be used as financial infrastructure to build amazing services.

-  GasLockR is an insurance service that aims to provide users with protection against Ethereum gas price fluctuations.
+  GasInsure is an insurance service that aims to provide users with protection against gas price fluctuations on L2's.

-  Through a simple web GUI users can purchase insurance specifying how long they would like the protection for and pay a small premium to be protected against tail risk of gas fluctuations.
+  Through a simple web GUI users can purchase insurance specifying how long they would like the protection for and pay a small premium to be protected against the tail risk of gas price fluctuations.

 ## Demo

 Demo video TBC.